 What Happens When My Baby Has A Low APGAR Score?

 The APGAR score shows your baby’s condition within minutes after birth.
 It does not indicate adverse neurological outcome or predicts mortality.
 According to studies, newborns that have low APGAR scores are most likely to be at risk of abnormality and cerebral palsy.
 But, the probability of having cerebral palsy is low and rare.
 Remember that your baby’s score is affected by various factors such as maternal medications, gestational age, neurological and cardiorespiratory conditions, and resuscitation.

 A minute after your baby is born, your healthcare provider will undertake a test for your baby.
 The APGAR score is used to assess your baby’s entire health status, APGAR score of 10 being the highest score your baby can obtain.
 If your baby gets lower than 7, it doesn’t really mean that he is unhealthy.
-Sometimes, it’s normal to have lower APGAR scores, especially to those babies who are premature, have complications, or born via cesarean.
+Sometimes, it’s normal to have lower APGAR score of 3 or less, especially to those babies who are premature, have complications, or born via cesarean.